SCITUNE: Aligning Large Language Models with Human-Curated Scientific Multimodal Instructions: Experiments

 \subsection{Vision Grounded Tasks Performance}

-In this section, we report the performance of the scientific concept alignment stage of the training with two zero-shot downstream tasks.
-In the first task, we evaluate how well the LLaMA-SciTune is able to align the associated figure types with the actual image.
-In the second task, we evaluate the performance of the LLaMA-SciTune in generating the figure captions.
-We use the validation data released by SciCap challenge to perform our experiments.
-This validation dataset includes 500 random instances of plots and the associated figure type, caption, OCR, and paragraph mentions.
+In this section, we report the performance of the \textit{LLaMA-SciTune-SciCap} model for two zero-shot downstream tasks.
+Note that, we reference the \textit{LLaMA-SciTune-SciCap-13B (CTOM)} model in this performance analysis.
+In the first task, we evaluate how well the \textit{LLaMA-SciTune-SciCap} model is able to align the associated figure types with the actual image.
+In the second task, we evaluate the performance of the \textit{LLaMA-SciTune-SciCap} model in generating the figure captions.